Llanedeyrn: Amenities

 Llanedeyrn is home to several primary schools that offer education in the English language, including St. Philip Evans RC Primary School, Springwood Primary School, All Saints Church-In-Wales Primary School, and Llanedeyrn Primary School.
 Additionally, Ysgol Y Berllan Deg is a Welsh-medium primary school that serves the community.
 Llanedeyrn is also home to St Teilos Church in Wales High School, which provides secondary education for students in the area.

 Llanedeyrn is home to the Powerhouse Hub, a community center that offers support and assistance to residents.
 Services include welfare and benefits advice, assistance with the housing waiting list, and support for homeless individuals.

 There is a Harvester restaurant in Llanedeyrn.
+There is a hotel on Circle Way East (next to Eastern Avenue) which was rebranded from Park Inn to Mercure Cardiff North Hotel in 2019.

 Housing Estates

 The housing estates in Llanedeyrn are:

-Coed-Y-Gores, St Phillip Evans Court, Bryn Fedw, Maelfa, Eastside Quarter, Roundwood, Chapelwood, Bryn Fedw, Pennsylvania, Jefferson Court, Lincoln Court, Ael-Y-Bryn, Coed Ederyn, Wellwood.
+Hillrise, Springwood, Glenwood, Coed-Y-Gores, St Phillip Evans Court, Bryn Fedw, Maelfa, Eastside Quarter, Roundwood, Chapelwood, Bryn Fedw, Pennsylvania, Jefferson Court, Lincoln Court, Ael-Y-Bryn, Coed Ederyn, Wellwood and Awel Mor.

 Government

 In 2016 Llanedeyrn became one of four new communities in Cardiff, having previously been part of the Pentwyn community.
 However, like many communities in Cardiff, it does not have a community council.

 For elections to Cardiff Council Llanedeyrn is part of the Pentwyn electoral ward.